geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 - Regional satellite data can be accessed by loading a full image collection and filtering based on criteria such as time period and location
 - Images can be manipulated similar to raster math, and new bands can be calculated by mapping functions over image collections
 - Image composites can be generated quite quickly
-- Images can be exported for future use within GEE or for outside software
+- Images and tables can be exported for future use within GEE or for outside software
 ---

 # Overview: Satellite Imagery at Regional Scales